cbreenmachine/seq-to-methy-preprocesing/README.md

 # Setup

-Because snakemake needs to know the output files beforehand, and in this workflow the output files depend on randomization, we need to run the following
+Because snakemake needs to know the output files beforehand, and in this workflow the output files depend on randomization, we need to run the following snippet before the workflow.

 ```
 python scripts/randomize_samples.py \